shrideio/shoebox/src/git/README.md

       | Username                                 | i.e. gitadmin                        |
       | Admin Email                              | i.e. gitadmin@_yourdomain.com_       |

 3. Click [Install Gogs].
 If Gogs is installed successfully it will create the `app.ini` file at the path assigned to the `GOGS_DATA` parameter in `.env`.
-Check [Googs Configuration Cheat Sheet](https://gogs.io/docs/advanced/configuration_cheat_sheet) for post installation configuration.
+Check [Googs Configuration Cheat Sheet](https://gogs.io/docs/advanced/configuration_cheat_sheet) for post-installation configuration.

     > INFO: Do not forget to restart the `git` container after modifying `app.ini`, otherwise new configuration settings will not be applied.